aamshaegar/My-Music-Space/README.md

 ## Minikube [Linux]
 First of all, install Minikube: https://minikube.sigs.k8s.io/docs/start/ and kubectl https://kubernetes.io/docs/tasks/tools/.
-In the kubernetes folder there are different file .sh, we explain in detail:
+In the Kubernetes folder there are different file .sh, we explain in detail:
 - **start_minikube.sh**: Run the cluster and add all necessary Addons
 - **run_all_components.sh**: Execute in block some kubectl apply to run all the minikube components
 - **delete_all_components.sh**: Remove all the previous component